-1 Fines for unauthorized disclosure.
-SECTION 12. (a) The 2 information obtained by a photo red light imaging detector, and 3 any other information arising therefrom, shall be confidential 4 for purposes of law enforcement and court proceedings.
-5 Any officer, employee, or agent of a county who (b) 6 intentionally discloses or provides a copy of personal and 7 confidential information obtained from a photo red light imaging 8 to any person or agency, with actual knowledge that disclosure 9 is prohibited by the statutory provisions set forth in this Act, 10 shall be fined up to \$1,000; provided that the fine shall not 11 preclude the application of penalties or fines otherwise 12 provided for by law.
-13 SECTION 13.
-Photo red light imaging detector program 14 account established. (a) There is established, as a special 15 account within the general fund, a photo red light imaging 16 detector program account, into which shall be paid revenues 17 collected pursuant to this Act.
-18 All fines collected under this Act shall be deposited (b) 19 into the photo red light imaging detector program account.
-20 Moneys in the account shall be expended by the county in which
+(b) Any officer, employee, or agent of a county who 1 intentionally discloses or provides a copy of personal and 2 confidential information obtained from a photo red light imaging 3 to any person or agency, with actual knowledge that disclosure 4 is prohibited by the statutory provisions set forth in this Act, 5 shall be fined up to \$1,000; provided that the fine shall not 6 preclude the application of penalties or fines otherwise 7 8 provided for by law.
+9 SECTION 13.
+Photo red light imaging detector program (a) There is established, as a special 10 account established. account within the general fund, a photo red light imaging 11 12 detector program account, into which shall be paid revenues

-21 the fine was imposed, for purposes including the establishment,
+13 collected pursuant to this Act.

+(b) All fines collected under this Act shall be deposited into the photo red light imaging detector program account.
+Moneys in the account shall be expended by the county in which the fine was imposed, for purposes including the establishment, operation, management, and maintenance of a photo red light imaging detector system.